parro-it/libui-node/docs/area.md

 function draw(area, drawParams){}
 ```

 The actual drawing happens in this function.
-It gets called when the area was created or got resized with the area itself and [UiAreaDrawParams](#uiareadrawparams) as parameters.
+It gets called when the area was created or got resized with the area and [UiAreaDrawParams](#uiareadrawparams) as parameters.

 ### mouseEvent